 The Global Fund to Fight AIDS, Tuberculosis and Malaria held its fourth fundraising meeting, or “voluntary replenishment,” in Washington, DC last week.
 Hosted by the United States government, the meeting convened world leaders, philanthropists, luminaries and heads of private-sector outfits to pledge financial contributions to the fund to support its work over the next three years.

-The headlines coming out of the meeting have mostly focused on the $12 billion in pledges raised, including President Obama’s commitment to contribute up to $5 billion as long as other donors match it with $10 billion (see here and here).
+The headlines coming out of the meeting have mostly focused on the $12 billion in pledges raised, including President Obama’s commitment to contribute up to $5 billion as long as other donors match it with $10 billion (see and ).
 The amount raised was short of the $15 billion the Global Fund has said it needs at a minimum to support programs for the next three years.
 The fund will of course keep working to raise an additional $3 billion, but the uncertain availability of these additional resources will make planning and execution more challenging for those responsible for implementing HIV/AIDS, TB and malaria control programs.